JonayedAhmed/JavaScript-Clean-Code/README.md

 ## 9. SOLID

-This is the convention that should be taken to consideration most for clean code.
-Since this needs a detail understanding.
+This is the convention that should take into consideration most for clean code.
+This is the convention to write more clean and bug free code.
 [Solid] https://github.com/ryanmcdermott/clean-code-javascript#solid

 ## 10. Comments

-- Avoid Unnecessary comments.
-Don’t make it redundant and too descriptive.
+- We should Avoid Unnecessary comments and try not make it redundant and too descriptive.
-- Use as a clarification of code.
+- It should be used just as a clarification of code.
-- Remove commented out code from codebase.
+- Commented out code should be removed from codebase.

 ## Reference: